Ukrainian-History/autoBWF/docs/splicelame.rst

     autolame [-h] [-o OUTFILE] [--vbr-level VBR_LEVEL] infile [infile ...]

-Each `<infile>` will be converted to mp3 and the result will be saved to the same file name with the extension changed to mp3.
+This is a CLI version of the PBCore "Generate MP3" functionality provided by the "Export metadata" button of the autoBWF GUI.Each `<infile>` will be converted to mp3 and the result will be saved to the same file name with the extension changed to mp3.
 Multiple <infile>s can be given, or generated using a shell glob (e.g. `*.wav`).
 Selected embedded metadata values from the BWF files are migrated to ID3v2 tags in the resulting mp3 files.